The Complex-Time Segal-Bargmann Transform: Introduction

 is a unitary isomorphism from $L^{2}(K,\rho_{s})$ onto $\mathcal{H} L^{2}(K_{\mathbb{C}},\mu_{s,\tau})$. \end{theorem}

 Theorem \ref{t.main} is proved in Section \ref{Section SBT}.
-The $\tau=t\in\R$ case of Theorem \ref{largeS.thm} was established in \cite[Theorem 5.3]{Driver1999}.
+The $\tau =t\in\mathbb{R}$ case of Theorem \ref{largeS.thm} was established in \cite[Theorem 5.3]{Driver1999}.
 (See also \cite[Theorem 2.1]{Hall2001b}.)

 \begin{remark} The condition in \cite{Driver1999,Hall2001b} for the two-parameter Segal--Bargmann transform $B_{s,t}$ to be a well-defined unitary map was $t>0$ and $s>t/2$, or equivalently $t\in(0,2s)$.
-It is therefore natural that, in complexifying $t$ to $\tau$, the optimal condition is that $\tau\in\mathbb{D}(s,s)$, whose intersection with $\R$ is the interval $(0,2s)$. \end{remark}
+It is therefore natural that, in complexifying $t$ to $\tau$, the optimal condition is that $\tau\in\mathbb{D}(s,s)$, the most symmetric region whose intersection with $\mathbb{R}$ is the interval $(0,2s)$. \end{remark}

 In the case that the group $K$ is compact, there is a limiting $s\to\infty$ variant (Theorem \ref{largeS.thm}) of Theorem \ref{t.main}.
 To state this variant, as in \cite{Hall1994}, we first introduce a one parameter family of \textquotedblleft$K$-averaged heat kernels.\textquotedblright